Zurich: City districts

-Most of the district boundaries are fairly similar to the original boundaries of the previously existing municipalities before they were incorporated into the city of Zürich.
+Most of the district boundaries are fairly similar to the original boundaries of the previously existing municipalities before they were incorporated into the city of Zurich.

 Government

-The City Council (Stadtrat) constitutes the executive government of the City of Zürich and operates as a collegiate authority.
+The City Council (Stadtrat) constitutes the executive government of the City of Zurich and operates as a collegiate authority.
 It is composed of nine councilors, each presiding over a department.
 Departmental tasks, coordination measures and implementation of laws decreed by the Municipal Council are carried out by the City Council.
 The regular election of the City Council by any inhabitant valid to vote is held every four years.
 The mayor (Stadtpräsident(in)) is elected as such by a public election by a system of Majorz while the heads of the other departments are assigned by the collegiate.
 Any resident of Zurich allowed to vote can be elected as a member of the City Council.
-In the mandate period 2018–2022 (Legislatur) the City Council is presided by mayor Corine Mauch.
+In the mandate period 2022–2026 (Legislatur) the City Council is presided by mayor Corine Mauch.
 The executive body holds its meetings in the City Hall (Stadthaus), on the left bank of the Limmat.
 The building was built in 1883 in Renaissance style.